ffes/nppfilesettings/ReadMe.md

   - [Kate Editor](http://kate-editor.org/2006/02/09/kate-modelines/)
   - [Sublime Text](https://github.com/SublimeText/Modelines)
   - [jEdit](http://www.jedit.org/users-guide/buffer-local.html)
-  - Probably other editors as well
+  - Maybe other editors as well

 * Make the code more generic, so parsers for other editors should be easy to implement.